 This page lists the 61 bird species that have been seen on the Queensbury and Saratoga campuses since 2012.
 Tabs along the top of this page lead to information about local birds and hotspots.
 The links below lead to All About Birds from Cornell Lab of Ornithology, with photos, song clips, behavior facts and more.
-Tell librarian Joyce Miller (email@example.com) about new birds you spot on campus.
+Tell librarian Joyce Miller (firstname.lastname@example.org) about new birds that you spot on campus.
 Thanks!

 These species can be seen year-round in this area.